nikmakepeace/cthughanix/PROJECT_SEAMS_AND_RISKS.md

 Changing buffer size is a system-wide operation.

-### Translation Can Be Folded Into Flame
+### Translation Is A Dedicated Stage

-Some flame functions detect the current translation table and apply it internally, setting `done_translate`.
-Then `translate()` skips its own remap.
-This is a speed optimization and a hidden coupling between `flames.cc` and `translate.cc`.
+Translation now runs through `TranslateStageModule`.
+Flames should not apply translation internally; keeping coordinate remapping in its own stage avoids the old hidden coupling between `flames.cc` and `translate.cc`.

 ### Display Functions May Self-Reject